 An op amp voltage amplifier with a discrete transistor diamond buffer output stage.

 The Sapphire amplifier is the embodiment of the simple design philosophy outlined above.
 It is a two stage circuit: The first stage is a non-inverting op amp with a voltage gain of about 15 dB.
 The second stage is a modified "diamond buffer" discrete current amplifier.
-The buffer circuit is normally left outside the voltage feedback loop, but can be placed inside by changing a jumper.
+The buffer circuit is left outside the voltage feedback loop, completely isolating the op amp from the headphone load.

 The Sapphire headphone amplifier circuit topology.

 The Voltage Stage

 The voltage gain circuit is a standard non-inverting op amp gain block.
 In front there is a 20 kohm volume control and an input coupling capacitor C1.
-An input series resistance R5 linearizes and balances the impedance seen by the op amp inputs.
-R6 presents a DC return from the non-inverting input to ground, formally defining the low frequency reponse of the amplifier as R2 × C1.
+An input series resistance R1 linearizes and balances the impedance seen by the op amp inputs.
+R2 presents a DC return from the non-inverting input to ground, formally defining the low frequency reponse of the amplifier as R2 × C1.
 Resistors R3 and R4 set the op amp gain (in dB) as 20log(R4/R3+1).
 Typically 10-20 dB gain is appropriate, the higher the impedance of the headphones, the higher the required voltage gain.

 The circuit diagram.